Arcane Trickster Rogue Build Guide – The Magic Thief – 2024 Update

 Class – Rogue

 Rogues are a very versatile class with a lot of practical applications in and out of combat making them a fan favorite.
-Starting off, Rogues come with three abilities: Expertise, Sneak Attack, Thieves’ Cant, and Weapon Mastery.
+Starting off, Rogues come with four abilities: Expertise, Sneak Attack, Thieves’ Cant, and Weapon Mastery.

 Expertise allows you to take two of your skills and add double your proficiency bonus to them to make them extremely reliable.
 While the skills you select really depends on what you personally prioritize, it’s hard to go wrong with Perception and Stealth.
 These are two excellent skills you are going to constantly use so making them as consistent as possible will constantly pay off.